Please email me with any additional questions you might have, which are not answered below. It will help me to keep this page updated for everyone.

 First and foremost: trade structure.
 Anyone can go long or short outright or leveraged.
 That takes very little skill.
 What takes skill and experience is the ability to structure a trade to minimize the downside while keeping most of the upside potential of the trade.
 Secondly: stop positioning.
 Thirdly: patience.
 Most people have far too little of it and their returns suffer as a result.

-I use Interactive Brokers for both the Trading and the Investment accounts.
+I use Interactive Brokers & Tradestation.
 I find that they provide me with the ability to trade all the instruments I wish to trade and provide pretty good options software to enable me to research strategies.
-All the snapshots/screen captures I post and the daily broker statements are from IB.
 But no, I have no affiliation with them.
-I just like their platform.
+I just like their platforms.
+You are welcome to use whoever you prefer.

 I am a macro driven trader.
-In the Trading account mostly futures and options on futures on bonds, equities, currencies and gold.
-In the Investment account I mostly position ETFs on Fixed Income and Equities and individual equities, with a smuttering of options for protection, should I deem it necessary.
-A list of futures contracts I mostly trade can be seen here.
+I trade mostly futures and options on futures on bonds, equities, currencies and gold.
+I also position ETFs on Fixed Income and Equities and individual equities, with a smattering of options for protection, should I deem it necessary.
+A list of futures contracts & ETFs I mostly trade can be seen here.

 My trading tends to be pretty non-aggressive.
-My margin/equity ratio never rises above 30-40% and my leverage is hardly ever above 120%.
+My margin/equity ratio never rises above 30-40% and my overall leverage is hardly ever above 120%.
 Positions offset each other to maintain a very high Sharpe Ratio and low volatility of daily returns.
-I shoot for mid-double digit returns in both accounts per year, which is a reasonable return to average on a consistent basis with low volatility.
+I shoot for mid-double digit returns per year, which is a reasonable return to average on a consistent basis with low volatility.
 But I will take what the market gives.
 Anyone looking for more should really not look to me.
 I am not a gunslinger.
 I am a professional who has been doing this for over 35 years without ever even getting close to a double digit drawdown on a monthly basis.
 For the innumerable people asking for precise numbers: I can make anything up, can't I?
 As it is not audited, what is there to stop me?
-But a good guide to returns is here.
-And in life there are no sure things.
-Suck it and see, as they say.
-No one who has followed me for years is disappointed.
-Come into the room and ask them.

 Simply by filling out the Subscription Form.
 You will be asked to set up your reoccurring payment instructions via PayPal.
 You are free to discontinue your subscription at any time by simply cancelling your monthly payment instructions.